 What are the dimensions and features of the homes that are now available for purchase at River Run Colorado?

 - The homes are 12 feet wide and 40 feet long, with vaulted ceilings throughout

 - They have 670 square feet of living space and include a living/dining area, kitchen, full bathroom and bedroom on the first floor and a fully-enclosed second bedroom on the upper floor, accessed by a circular stairway

 - Both bedrooms can accommodate queen size beds

 - There are 96 square foot covered patios at the front and back of the home and a 198 square foot fire-ring area

 - The homes are “green-built” and energy efficient, and will include features not typically found in homes of this size, including a stone fireplace, wood clad interior, in-floor radiant heat, mini-split air conditioning and solid-surface countertops

-- The homes come with a refrigerator/freezer, range with oven, microwave oven, dishwasher, stack washer/dryer, surface lighting, ceiling fans and window shades
+- The homes come with a refrigerator/freezer, range with oven, microwave oven, dishwasher, stack washer/dryer, surface lighting and ceiling fans

 Phase-One Parcel and Home Development

 Phase-one development encompasses the first 13 parcels at the south end of the River Run Colorado property, closest to and with temporary access through the KOA.
 Five homes have been built.
 The first home is being used as a model home and the remaining four homes are for sale.